Do Some Good With These Giving Tuesday Campaigns

 Advertisement

-Shop Rose Inc. today and your purchase price will be donated to Future Rising, the education and advocacy initiative from Girl Rising, a nonprofit that supports girls' education across the globe.
+Shop Rose Inc today and your purchase price will be donated to Future Rising, the education and advocacy initiative from Girl Rising, a nonprofit that supports girls' education across the globe.

 Right now, you can save $50 off your order at Roam using code GIVE50, and the brand will donate $50 to the Community Council of Metropolitan Atlanta (CCMA) to provide job training to at-risk youth.